 Addiction and Lockdown

 Lockdown, a subsequent measure of the coronavirus global pandemic has had many impacts.
-A new normal has had to emerge and be adopted, down to social distancing measures, the need to protect the NHS and personal health.
+A new normal has had to emerge and be adopted, down to social distancing measures, and the need to protect the NHS and personal health.

 However, in the midst of such efforts, mental health has been overlooked by many, ignoring the severity of such lockdown measures on the mind.
-As humans, we are tuned to socialise, to experience physical engagement and to encounter such relationships, healthy for our mental health.
+As humans, we are tuned to socialise, experience physical engagement and encounter such relationships, healthy for our mental health.
 We’re also creatures of habit, where schedules and freedom are thrived upon.

 Yet, both socialisation and freedom have been wiped from us, down to lockdown restrictions, increasing the development of unhealthy relationships and habits surrounding substance abuse, escape-led stimuli, and addictive experiences.